Emmacharleswilson/model-search/README.md

 - As a user, I want to be able to retrieve a model's information based upon their first name, last name, height, hair colour, age or gender.
 - As a user, I want to add new model information.
 - As a user, I want to update an existing model's information if there has been a change.
-- As a user, I want to be able to delete a model.

 ### Structure
 ![Flowchart of Python logic](assets/images/flowchart.png)